bryantanderson/consistent-hashing/README.md

 To get a value, write `GET <key>` to stdin.

-Writing `VISUALIZE` to stdin prints out a visualization of the hash ring and the cache nodes on it to stdout.
+Writing `VISUALIZE` to stdin prints out a visualization of the hash ring and the nodes (virtual and physical) on it to stdout.

+The command `TRIGGER_NODE_FAILURE` will be accepted, but it is currently unimplemented and will do nothing.

 All other commands will be rejected by the application.